Ipposnif/SnakeTicker/README.md

 **Security**
 In the default configuration of this ticker, the web page returning the data must be a public page.
 The security is simply demanded to the complexity of the page name.
 To prevent a visitor from listing the pages of your public folder, the web folder should have a default page or in the alternative, the folder should be configured in IIS with Directory Browsing OFF.
 If the web site, like in this example, is protected by SSL, the page name will be encrypted together with the data.
-Anyway, don’t use this ticker to retrieve and show classified data!
+Anyway, don’t use this ticker to retrieve and show classified data :)

 **Credits**
 The led module is controlled using the library https://github.com/wayoda/LedControl